 We are always looking at improving our impact on the environment, by constantly researching and developing products with more sustainable materials.

-In 2020, we have released a Polar fleece snap pullover- it too is made from recycled polyester.
 We are also currently testing the use of hemp as a textile for our t-shirts.
 We see hemp as the ultimate sustainable material as it is 100% organic and renewable type of fibre.
 So watch this space.

 Sustainable Cotton